ibm-cloud-docs/pattern-zerto-dr-vcf/compute-design.md

 This architecture pattern deployment is summarized as follows:

 1. Create a bare metal server VLAN interface into management subnet for Zerto ZVM.
 Attach to equivalent management security groups.
 Add required DNS A and PTR records to the DNS service according to the Zerto documentation and your solution requirements.
-2. Deploy Zerto ZVM into VMware® VM and attach it to the management DPG by using the provisioned IP address.
+2. Deploy Zerto ZVM into VMware® VM and attach it to the management DPG (distributed port group) by using the provisioned IP address.
 Plan and size your deployment.
 Obtain a license through the VMware Solutions console.
 3. Create the required number of bare metal server VLAN interfaces with reserved IP addresses by using consecutive IP range into management subnet for Zerto VRAs.
 Attach to equivalent management security groups in Virtual Private Cloud (VPC).
 4. Configure Zerto ZVM and deploy VRAs by using the IP addresses attached to the VLAN interfaces.